raphaelouthier/raphaelouthier.github.io/content/asm/trk_0_set/index.md

 > I had to switch to LLDB as GDB was choking on my hand-written assembly function : it was hanging at program start.

-## Improvement : using smarter instructions.
+## Improvement : using smarter instructions

 Let's change the high level algorithm : we'll update the range of supported constants to check to [0, 62] and be sure to have bit 63 set to 0.